This article is also available in: Italiano

 The latter, in fact, by virtue of their tendency to “tie different cults”, associated Baal with their Zeus, transforming the religious complex of Baalbek into one closer to them and more familiar to them.
 It will be under the Romans, however, that the settlement will reach its maximum splendor for the first time, becoming the seat of the largest temple of Jupiter in all Roman history.
 For this reason too, the city will particularly undergo the process of Christianization, thus finding itself forced to give up the very reason for its existence.
 With the arrival of the Christians, in fact, the whole complex was long despised and discriminated against, leading to the most brutal anger of the locals, who often resorted to great violence to obtain respect.
 However the famous temple was definitively destroyed by Theodosius in 379.

-Unlike the Roman rulers, the Arabs proved much more understanding towards the locals, guaranteeing the salvation of the buildings and, indeed, initiating a process of incredible rebirth for the city.
-The latter will in fact be considered in a very short time “one of the most beautiful and decorated cities of Syria” for the countless marble buildings.
-As always, however, great beauty also attracts great ambitions and many waged war to be part of this splendor.
-Baalbek, in particular from Saladin onwards, became the site of continuous power struggles internal to the Middle East, so much so that it will also be conquered by Mongols, Mamluks and even Timur.
+Unlike the Roman rulers, the Arabs proved decidedly more understanding towards the locals, guaranteeing the safety of the buildings and, indeed, starting a process of incredible rebirth for the city.
+The latter will in fact be considered in a very short time “one of the most beautiful and decorated cities in Syria” for the countless marble buildings.
+As always, however, great beauty also attracts great ambitions and there were many who waged war to be part of that splendor.
+Baalbek, in particular from Saladin onwards, became the site of continuous internal power struggles in the Middle East, so much so that it was also conquered by Mongols, Mamelukes and even Tamerlane.

 With the arrival of the Ottomans, control of the city will pass to the Harfush, a Shiite clan that will exercise a very strong control over the settlement, establishing de facto who could remain and who could not.
 Starting from the 16th century, Baalbek will be visited more and more often by Europeans, who quickly made it one of the most sought-after destinations in the whole of Lebanon, so as to stimulate even the curiosity of the Kaiser Wilhelm II.